AmadeusITGroup/xjs/docs/xjs.md

 ## Pre-processors

-Last but not least, as *$template* and static *$content* strings are parsed at compilation time, the XJS parser offers the possibility to use pre-processors.
+Last but not least, as *$template* and static *$fragment* strings are parsed at compilation time, the XJS parser offers the possibility to use pre-processors.

 Pre-processors are asynchronous transformation functions that are called by the XJS parser and that can modify the generated AST (cf. [XJS pre-processors][])